Geonovum/wfs3-experiments/docs/ResearchTopics.md

 1. How easy can you mix WFS 3 operations with other API calls?
 Demo (let) make a service with generic WFS3 operations and specific operations.
    1. What  changes would be needed to use WFS3 as an INSPIRE Download Service?
+   1. what about existing APIs, like: [https://bag.basisregistraties.overheid.nl/restful-api](https://bag.basisregistraties.overheid.nl/restful-api) ?
+And can we get lessons learned from creating this API?

 1. How easily can you do bulk downloads via WFS 3 (also consider INSPIRE obligations)?
 Is WFS3 suitable for that at all?